QuDataAI/qunet/README.md

 * `stop_schedulers` () - stop all schedulers
 * `clear_schedulers`() - clear list of schedulers

-Example:
+Example of learning curves of various schedulers:

 <img src="img/schedulers.png">

+An example of using schedulers can be found in:
+<a href="https://colab.research.google.com/drive/179sHb3WyHNrSJKGLfKrXaAzvShmS1SSf?usp=sharing">notebook Interpolation_F(x)</a>

 <hr>

 ## Best Model and Checkpoints

 Trainer can store the best models in memory or on disk.
-Smaller models are convenient to keep in memory when a better validation loss or metric (the first one in the score list) is reached.
+Small models are convenient to keep in memory.
+When the best validation loss or score is reached, a copy of the model is made.
 To do this, you need to enable `train.best.copy` and specify the target value for which you want to remember the model in the `monitor` list:
 ```
 trainer.best.copy = True